EdmundGoodman/edmundgoodman.github.io/content/posts/a_faster_gelato.md

 This shows that the dominant factor in menu latency is that it is served as an embedded Google Doc through a Wix plugin.
-This plugin spends over a second interacting with its [developer's website](https://www.mymobileapp.online), then 201ms retrieving a placeholder document to show before it starts retrieving the actual menu document.
-After this, it finally retrieves the menu document for a total of 4.5 seconds menu latency.
+This plugin spends over a second interacting with its [developer's website](https://www.mymobileapp.online), then 277ms retrieving a placeholder document to show before it starts retrieving the actual menu document.
+Finally, it retrieves the menu document for a total of 5.8 seconds of menu latency.

 {{< figure
     src="/images/posts/a_faster_gelato/wix_placeholder.png"
-    alt="A screenshot of the placeholder document, retrieved by blocking requestt." caption="A screenshot of the placeholder document, retrieved by blocking request.">}}
+    alt="A screenshot of the placeholder document, retrieved by blocking request." caption="A screenshot of the placeholder document, retrieved by blocking request.">}}

-On top of the egregiously slow load times, the website transmits 9.5MB zipped of resources.
-In contrast, the gzipped text content of a [representative menu](https://raw.githubusercontent.com/EdmundGoodman/jacks-menu-history/refs/heads/main/raw/24_10_04__benet_street.txt) is 570 bytes [^1].
-On my pay-as-you-go data plan charging 10p per MB [^2], it costs nearly one pound to load the menu website.
+On top of the slow load times, the website transmits 9.5MB zipped of resources [^1].
+In contrast, the gzipped text content of a [representative menu](https://raw.githubusercontent.com/EdmundGoodman/jacks-menu-history/refs/heads/main/raw/24_10_04__benet_street.txt) is 570 bytes [^2].
+On my pay-as-you-go data plan charging 10p per MB [^3], it costs nearly one pound to load the menu website.
 Whilst much of this blame can be attributed to price gouging by mobile service providers, it does strongly motivate making a lighter and faster website.